 Miss Sprint Cup Kim Coon follows the No. 17 crew as they compete in the NASCAR Sprint Cup Pit Crew Challenge .

-See where drivers will pit for Career for Veterans 200
+See where the Truck Series drivers will pit during the Kroger 200